BLOG

 Request: |

-One of the main reasons IDOR is common in an application is that this cannot be detected by tools alone.
+One of the main reasons IDOR is common in an application is that it cannot be detected by tools alone.
 IDOR requires manual security testing and creativity to identify them.
-Some tools can be used to detect it but the user must analyze and evaluate it.
+Some tools can be used to detect it, but the user must analyze and evaluate it.

 The test scenario is as follows:

-1) Enumerate user's identifiers such as UID and ID within the application.2) Authenticate to the web application using a particular user
+- Authenticate to the web application using a particular user.

 To test IDOR, the researcher has to identify all locations in the application where the user input is used to refer to objects directly, such as user input to fetch user data from the database and user input to access files.
 The following are a few test cases for IDORS:

-Consider the above example for patient health records, suppose there is an API https://example.com/api/patient-data?id=pid001 that is used to fetch patient data from a database.
+Consider the above example for patient health records.
+For example, suppose there is an API https://example.com/api/patient-data?id=pid001 that is used to fetch patient data from a database.
 The user input is directly taken to fetch the data from the database.
-Since the value of PID goes directly to the query, by modifying the parameter it is possible to retrieve any patient information from the database.
+Since the value of PID goes directly to the query, modifying the parameter makes it possible to retrieve any patient information from the database.

-Consider the above example for patient health records, suppose there is an API https://example.com/api/patient-license?id=pid001.pdf that is used to fetch a patient's driving license within the system.
+Consider the above example for patient health records.
+For example, suppose there is an API https://example.com/api/patient-license?id=pid001.pdf used to fetch a patient's driving license within the system.
 The user input is directly taken to fetch the file within the system.
-By modifying the pid parameter it is possible to retrieve any patient driving license within the file system.
+Modifying the pid parameter makes it possible to retrieve any patient's driving license within the file system.

-3) Input parameter used to perform particular operation:
+3. Input parameter used to perform a particular operation

-Consider the above example for patient health records, suppose there is an API https://example.com/api/modify-patient-data that takes a patient's ID as a parameter and performs operations such as modifying patient data.
+Consider the above example for patient health records.
+Suppose there is an API https://example.com/api/modify-patient-data that takes a patient's ID as a parameter and performs operations such as modifying patient data.
 The user input is directly taken to perform the operation.
-By modifying the PID parameter it is possible to perform operations on other user data.
+Modifying the PID parameter makes performing operations on other user data possible.

 Good Read: All You Need to Know About OWASP ASVS 4.0

-1) Implement a proper access control mechanism2) Avoid displaying private object references such as keys
+- Avoid displaying private object references, such as keys.

-3) Use a "accept known good" method to thoroughly validate any private object references.
+- Use a "accept known good" method to validate any private object references thoroughly.

-7) Ensure that access tokens are mapped to users in such a way that they can only access/modify their own account information.
+- Ensure that access tokens are mapped to users so that they can only access/modify their account information.

-The impact of IDOR is difficult to predict because it is dependent on the type of operation an attacker can perform on the data.
+The impact of IDOR is difficult to predict because it depends on the type of operation an attacker can perform on the data.
 Unauthorized information disclosure, data manipulation, and access to features not intended for users are only a few of them.

 Blind IDOR attacks are similar to Blind XSS or SQLi attacks in that the specific IDOR request is undetectable because the response does not reveal the vulnerability.
 One example of such a scenario is an application that sends user information as a mail once the user updates their profile but does not expose anything in the response.